ScAAN/waterfrontmap/README.md

 1. Someone email to ask for the data
 2. Research / ask friends about map making tools
 3. Optionally... make a simple practice map with your favorite tool and some public data
-3. Regroup next weds or after next scaan meeting to discuss
+4. Regroup next weds or after next scaan meeting to discuss

 ## Goals of this project: make a very cool interactive map

 I. What information should it show?
-Relevant quantities of interest mapped across significant maritime and industrial areas (SMIAs)
-Currently they are showing:
+Relevant quantities of interest mapped across significant maritime and industrial areas (SMIAs) Currently they are showing:
 1. weather events
-    - storm surges
+    - storm surges (NYSEMO Hurricane Storm Surge Zones)
     - damage from Irene
 2. land use (is it residential / commercial etc?)
 3. threats to public health and dangerous /toxic businesses